injectJon/much-api-wow/README.md

   .then(body => console.log(body));
 ```

-And here is a typical response to the above query:
+And here is the typical output from the above request:

 ```json
 {